Chart Color Schemes

 Happy Valley hosts an older demographic, ranking in the top quartile nationwide

-Happy Valley's median age is 42, slightly higher than Greater Adelaide's figure of 39 and significantly above the national average of 38.
-The age group of 65-74 is strongly represented at 12.4%, compared to Greater Adelaide, while the 25-34 cohort is less prevalent at 12.1%.
+Happy Valley has a median age of 42, which is slightly higher than Greater Adelaide's figure of 39 and significantly higher than the national norm of 38.
+The age group of 65-74 is strongly represented in Happy Valley at 12.4%, compared to Greater Adelaide, while the 25-34 cohort is less prevalent at 12.1%.
 According to the 2021 Census, the 75 to 84 age group has increased from 6.5% to 8.7% of the population.
 Conversely, the 55 to 64 cohort has decreased from 12.3% to 10.9%.
-By 2041, demographic modeling indicates significant changes in Happy Valley's age profile.
-The 85+ group is projected to grow by 136%, reaching 995 people from the current 421.
-This growth will be led by those aged 65 and above, who are expected to comprise 78% of the population increase.
-Meanwhile, the 35 to 44 and 5 to 14 age groups are anticipated to experience population declines.
+Demographic modeling indicates that Happy Valley's age profile will change significantly by 2041.
+Leading this shift, the 85+ group is projected to grow by 136%, reaching 995 people from 421.
+The aging population trend is evident, with those aged 65 and above comprising 79% of projected growth.
+Meanwhile, the 35 to 44 and 5 to 14 age groups are expected to experience population declines.